EmirKorkutUnal/JB/README.md

 Voila!
 Now you can use your Jupyter Notebook with your custom background colors.<br><br>
 <img src="https://github.com/EmirKorkutUnal/JB/blob/master/Screenshots/SS1.jpg"><br>
 <img src="https://github.com/EmirKorkutUnal/JB/blob/master/Screenshots/SS2.jpg"><br>
+<h2>UPDATE: For Jupyter 6.0</h2><br>
+If you have installed a Jupyter version beginning with the number '6', you need to follow these steps:<br>
+1) Use the "Run" application of Windows; type ".jupyter".<br>
+2) Double click on that folder, then find the folder named "custom" and double click that one too.
+3) You'll find a css file named "custom".
+You may edit this file as you please - just copy the css file located

 <h2>How to edit colors</h2>
 1) Open the custom.css file with Notepad, Wordpad or a similar text editor.<br>